rockerBOO/awesome-neovim/README.md

 ### Project

+- [nyngwang/NeoRoot.lua](https://github.com/nyngwang/NeoRoot.lua) - Change your current working directory to the buffer your cursor is on, and try to go up 2 levels but stop after it encounters one of the project roots you define.
 - [windwp/nvim-projectconfig](https://github.com/windwp/nvim-projectconfig) - Load Neovim config depend on project directory.
 - [windwp/nvim-spectre](https://github.com/windwp/nvim-spectre) - Search and replace panel for Neovim.
 - [ahmedkhalf/project.nvim](https://github.com/ahmedkhalf/project.nvim) - An all in one Neovim plugin that provides superior project management.